robatkins/CEREBRO/README.md

 # Cerebro

-A local AI agent designed to manage your Python codebase autonomously.
+A local AI agent designed to manage your codebase and sub-agents autonomously.

 ## Overview